Our Journey Toward Reconciliation

 Resources

 Want to learn more?
-Check out some of the resources recommended by the Onward Team here
+Check out some of the resources recommended by the Onward team.

 An ally recognizes that every person has a basic right to human dignity, respect, and equal access to resources.
 While we may not have had a direct hand in designing the injustices facing Indigenous people, we do have a responsibility to make it right.
 Download Calgary Foundation’s Treaty 7 Indigenous Ally Toolkit to use as a resource for your individual or organizational reconciliation journey.